ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : false

-If true, `safelyReplayable` specifies that a Message is safe to send to the Remote Endpoint more than once for a single Send Action.
+If true, `safelyReplayable` specifies that a Message is safe to send to the Remote Endpoint more than once for a single `Send` action.
 It marks the data as safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.

-For protocols that do not protect against duplicated messages, e.g., UDP, all messages need to be marked as "safely replayable" by enabling this property.
+For protocols that do not protect against duplicated Messages, e.g., UDP, all Messages need to be marked as "safely replayable" by enabling this property.
 To enable protocol selection to choose such a protocol, `safelyReplayable` needs to be added to the TransportProperties passed to the Preconnection.
-If such a protocol was chosen, disabling `safelyReplayable` on individual messages MUST result in a SendError.
+If such a protocol was chosen, disabling `safelyReplayable` on individual Messages MUST result in a `SendError`.

 #### Final {#msg-final}